theycallmeloki/spheron-upload-action-test/README.md

 2. Be sure to setup a `SPHERON_API_KEY` environment variable in your project's actions, you can collect one from Spheron Console.
 Profile > User Settings > Tokens > Create Token

-3. Be sure to setup a `SPHERON_PROJECT_NAME` environment variable in your project's actions, you could ideally your project's repo name for the same
+3. Be sure to setup a `SPHERON_PROJECT_NAME` environment variable in your project's actions, you could ideally use your project's repo name for the same

 4. ???